AlexsLemonade/refinebio-py/docs/cli.rst

 See :ref:`Quickstart/Setting up Tokens` for a tutorial on setting up a Token.

 pyrefinebio provides the CLI command `download-compendium` for downloading Compendium results.
-It will will automatically search for Compendia based on organisms and download the results.
+It will automatically search for Compendia based on organisms and download the results.
 You will receive the Compendium as a zip file.

 `download-compendium` requires that you pass in the parameter `organism`.